 2.5.1.
-The rules of nationality and origin
+The rules of nationality, origin and regional preference

-- 1. The Contracting Authority must take into consideration and introduce in the bidding documents, the rules of nationality, origin and preference. - 2.
-The rules of nationality and origin shall be specific to the funding source and shall be regulated in the legal document authorising it (Convention, Agreement, Financing Agreement, Contract, Contribution Agreement or other similar legal instruments).
+- 1. The Contracting Authority must take into consideration and introduce in the bidding documents, if applicable, the rules of nationality, origin and regional preference. - 2.
+The rules of nationality, origin and regional preference shall be specific to the funding source and shall be regulated in the legal document authorising it (Convention, Agreement, Financing Agreement, Contract, Contribution Agreement or other similar legal instruments). - 3.
+When contracts are funded by SADC Member States, the nationality of the economic operator and grant applicant and their employees and consultants shall not be a condition for determination of eligibility, but regional preference may be applied if not conflicting the 2.5.1.(2) above.

-3. The rule of nationality
+2.5.1.1.
+The rule of nationality